 Thesis Title: 遺伝子ネットワーク推定とデータ同化による細胞内ネットワークシミュレーションモデルの構築

-We're researching human genome, transcriptome, epigenome and clinical data for personalized and preventive medicine through modeling, prediction and inference of disease and health systems.
+Our research topics are human genome, transcriptome, epigenome and clinical data for personalized and preventive medicine through modeling, prediction and inference of disease and health systems.
 For example, we have partially focused on immunological cancer genome and metagenome analysis based on statistical science for these purposes.
 On the other hand, I'm also focusing on the theoretical developments in data assimilation.